 Discuss some of the main points of the research on violence in schools as well as the relationship between school violence, social capital, and possible future delinquent behavior in youth.
+Triangle:

 I was amazed by the background given by Dr. Cornell in regards to the statistics of the early nineties for violence in schools.
 During my time at ASU I’ve had it pointed out by statistic professors to be careful when reading research.
 We’ve been taught to look for peer reviewed articles and how if the method of research is not properly established the findings are not valid.
 Dr. Cornell established that the scientific basis of those studies were invalid.
 Yet the approach of zero tolerance was established based on those published statistics (Research Channel, 2008).